OUR ILLUSTRIOUS FOUNDER

 DR. MARY MCLEOD BETHUNE

-Born Mary Jane McLeod on July 10, 1875 in Mayesville, South Carolina, she had the unusual opportunity to attend school and receive an education not common among African Americans following the Civil War.
-Most of her schooling prepared her for missionary work abroad, though she would never serve.
-Instead, she taught at schools in Georgia and South Carolina.
-In Sumter, South Carolina, she met her husband, Albertus Bethune, and within a year gave birth to their son, Albert.
-The family moved to Palatka, Florida, approximately 50 miles south of Jacksonville.
+Born Mary Jane McLeod on July 10, 1875, in Mayesville, South Carolina, she had the uncommon opportunity to attend school and receive an education, which was rare for African Americans in the period following the Civil War.
+Most of her education was geared toward preparing her for missionary work overseas, although she never pursued that path.
+Instead, she taught in schools located in Georgia and South Carolina.
+While in Sumter, South Carolina, she met her husband, Albertus Bethune, and within a year, they welcomed their son, Albert.
+The family later relocated to Palatka, Florida, about 50 miles south of Jacksonville.

-There, she established a missionary school.
-Bethune moved again to Daytona Beach and established another school—the Daytona Normal and Industrial Institute for Negro Girls—on October 3, 1904 that she grew from five girls (plus her son) to a high school.
-In 1923, this school merged with the all-male Cookman Institute of Jacksonville, Florida, and in 1931, the school became accredited by the Association of Colleges and Secondary Schools of the Southern States, with its name officially changed to Bethune-Cookman College, at which time Bethune became the first African American woman to serve as a college president.
-At the time, it was one of the very few institutions below the Mason-Dixon Line where African Americans could receive something higher than a high school diploma.
-Now a fully accredited university, the school enrolls over 4,000 students.
+She established a missionary school and later moved to Daytona Beach, where she founded the Daytona Normal and Industrial Institute for Negro Girls on October 3, 1904.
+She grew the school from just five girls (including her son) into a high school.
+In 1923, this school merged with the all-male Cookman Institute in Jacksonville, Florida.
+By 1931, the institution was accredited by the Association of Colleges and Secondary Schools of the Southern States and the school's name was officially changed to Bethune-Cookman College.
+Bethune became the first African American woman to serve as a college president at that time.
+It was one of the few institutions below the Mason-Dixon Line where African Americans could obtain an education beyond high school.
+Today, it is a fully accredited university that enrolls over 4,000 students.

 As President of a college, civil rights champion, and a leader of women, Bethune gained prominence which brought her national recognition as well as attention from presidents of the United States.
 After serving as an advisor to Presidents Calvin Coolidge and Herbert Hoover receiving appointments to a number of commissions that advised the president on labor and youth employment as well as education, her most notable contribution ocurred in 1935 when President Franklin D. Roosevelt called her to Washington.
 He had asked Bethune to serve as a Special Advisor to the National Youth Administration.
 He was so impressed with her work that the following year, he created her own department within the agency and appointed the sixty-one year old Bethune its Director of Negro Affairs, at which time she became the first African American woman to head a federal agency.
 Also, by creating the Federal Council on Negro Affairs—also called the “Black Cabinet,” she and other council members worked to increase opportunities for African Americans during the New Deal.
 During World War II, she advised President Harry S. Truman and continued to fight for African Americans, particularly for the inclusion of African American women in the WAACS (Women’s Auxiliary Army Corps) and WAVES (Women Appointed for Voluntary Emergency Service).
 These women would go on to serve valiantly in the European theater.